 How to ensure high quality flexible plastic tubing?

-All plastic injection moulded flexible tubing products must undergo strict quality-control tests to ensure that the finished products fit their purpose.
-The injection moulding company normally does this as part of the overall on-site project carried out for the customer.
+All plastic injection moulded flexible tubing products must go through strict quality-control verification tests to ensure that the finished products fit their purpose.
+The injection moulding company normally does this as part of the complete on-site project performed for the customer.
 Areas include the tubing’s size, specifications, and diameter, as many applications require a very close, accurate fit.
 Otherwise, the tubing could become prone to incorrect fitting leaks, splits, and breakages.

 Other quality checks to make around plastic injection moulding plastic products include minimum and maximum pressure ratings, which are a key performance indicator for tubes intended for flow applications, such as pipes or diagnostic and other medical equipment.
 Ensure the flexible plastic tubing has the correct minimum bend radius or how far its cross-section can be bent before it snaps or deforms.